Zile995/PinnacleRidge-Polaris-GPU-Passthrough/README.md

       </qemu:commandline>
     </domain>
     ```
+  * If you cannot save changes in the virt-manager XML editor, edit with the following command: `sudo virsh edit win10`.
+Replace `win10` with your VM name.
+This command expects the `vi` editor.
+If you don't have it installed, you can run the command with different `EDITOR` like this: `sudo EDITOR=nano virsh edit vmname`

 * Set the network source to `Bridge device` with `virbr0` device name and `virtio` device model.
   * <details>